AK391/dailypapersHN/README.md

 2. Create a new Space on Hugging Face, linking it to your forked repository.
 3. Configure the Space to use the `app.py` file as the entry point.
 4. Hugging Face Spaces will automatically deploy and update the app based on your repository changes.

+---

+*Note: This application was developed using Cursor with Claude 3.5-sonnet AI assistance.
+This README was also generated with the assistance of Claude 3.5-sonnet in Cursor AI.*